Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 Under Tools | Disorder | Link Selected Occupancies will link the occupan-cies of the two selected atoms to a free variable and set their sum to equal 1.
 Subsequent selections will be linked to another free variable.
 The free variable will be linked to a number in the FVAR instruction at the top of the .ins file 21 links to the second FVAR number, while 31 links to the third FVAR number etc. These number are then refined.
 Essential 21 means 1 x FVAR 2, while -21 means 1-(1 x FVAR 2)] in other words if two atoms have occupancies of 21 and -21 respectively the sum of their occu-pancies will equal one fully occupied atom.
 Sometimes it quicker and easier to perform this using the command-line:
 - Using ‘Part part occupancy’ command, for example part 1 21 or part 2 -21.
-In the case new parts to be created, the one can select the atoms of different parts sequentially and issue part –p=N –lo command to create N new parts and link their occupancy.
+In the case new parts to be created, the one can select the atoms of different parts sequentially and issue part --p=N --lo command to create N new parts and link their occupancy.
 In the case N is greater than 2, the occupancies will be linked through a restraint (SUMP) represented by a linear equation, rather than by a constraint.
 - Using ‘Fvar variable times’ command, where ‘times’ is the FVAR multiplier, typically 1.
 For example fvar 2 1 or fvar -2 1.
 ## Displaying Occupancy Values
 Under Work | Toolbox Work | Labels either select Occupancy or Chemical Occupancy from the drop down menu or click on OCCU or Chem OCCU.
 Occupancy shows you the crystallographic occupancy: if an atom is on a symmetry element, then its crystallographic occupancy is no longer 1, even though chemically it is a fully occupied atom in that position.
 The chemical occupancy hides this complexity.
 If that number says '0.5', then that means there is half an atom in that position.